isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_PERF_EVENT.md

 `#!c ioctl(perf_event_fd, PERF_EVENT_IOC_ENABLE, 0);` to enable.

-The perf event program can be temporality disabled with the `PERF_EVENT_IOC_DISABLE` ioctl option.
+The perf event program can be temporarily disabled with the `PERF_EVENT_IOC_DISABLE` ioctl option.
 Otherwise the perf event program stays attached until the perf_event goes away due to the closing of the perf_event FD or the program exiting.
 The perf event holds a reference to the BPF program so it will stay loaded until no more perf event program reference it.

 ### `perf_event_open` PMU